Ludvig Hedström

 Ludvig Hedström (born 14 April 2001) is a Swedish professional ice hockey player.
-He is currently playing for Djurgårdens IF of the HockeyAllsvenskan (Allsv).
+He is currently playing for EHC Neuwied of the Central European Hockey League (CEHL).

 Playing career

 Hedström made his professional debut on 31 October 2019 playing for Djurgårdens IF away against Skellefteå AIK.
 He played one additional game in the SHL during the 2019–20 SHL season.
 He was sent on loan to Almtuna IS of the second tier HockeyAllsvenskan during the 2020–21 season, playing 16 games and scoring one point for the Uppsala-based club.

 Hedström scored his first goal in the SHL in a 5–3 win on home ice against Färjestad BK on 2 November 2021.

 International play

 Hedström was part of the Sweden's national junior team at the 2021 World Junior Ice Hockey Championships.
 He played all of team Sweden's five games but did not score any points.